Canned Chipotles in Adobo: What It Is, How to Use, Store & Recipes (2025 Guide)

 Smoky-Sweet Pairings: Spice Combinations That Wow

-• Cumin & Paprika: Earthy warmth meets smoky fire — great in chili or taco seasoning.
+• Cumin & Paprika: Earthy warmth meets smoky fire—perfect for chili or taco seasoning.

 • Orange Zest: Citrus lifts the heaviness and balances the smokiness.

-• Honey or Maple Syrup: Sweetness tames the heat while enhancing the depth of flavor.
+• Honey or Maple Syrup: Sweetness tames the heat while enhancing depth of flavor.

-• Garlic & Lime: A classic combo that enhances both spice and acidity.
+• Garlic & Lime: Classic combo that enhances both spice and acidity.

-• Dark Chocolate: Believe it or not, chipotle pairs beautifully with chocolate — try in mole sauce or brownies!
+• Dark Chocolate: Surprisingly pairs beautifully in mole sauce or brownies.

 Chocolate dessert with chipotle dust